MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 To successfully complete this guide, make sure you have the required prerequisites:

 1. A working Microsoft Entra tenant.
 1. Microsoft Entra PowerShell is installed.
-To install the module, follow the [Install the Microsoft Entra PowerShell][install] guide .
+To install the module, follow the [Install the Microsoft Entra PowerShell][install] guide.
 1. Microsoft Entra PowerShell using a **Privileged Role Administrator** in the tenant and the appropriate permissions.
 For this guide, the `Application.Read.All` and `AppRoleAssignment.ReadWrite.All` delegated permissions are required.
 To set the permissions in Microsoft Entra PowerShell, run:

     ```powershell